 email@example.com.
 This is the address where a bounce notification will go.
 This domain is managed by ActiveCampaign.
 If a message bounces, it's redirected to our servers.
 We then automatically log the contact as "bounced" in your account.
 This is how all email service providers process bounces.
 It’s a common practice and has no negative impact on your deliverability.

 When a mailbox provider like Gmail receives a message, they check the Return-Path domain for an SPF record.
 Because ActiveCampaign manages the Return-Path domain for you, that means that SPF is 100% setup and functional for you with ActiveCampaign.
 You do not need to modify any SPF records for ActiveCampaign.
 Gmail will check our Return-Path domain for an SPF record and it will pass SPF.

-SPF will always pass with ActiveCampaign, but your reporting may show that it fails “alignment.”
+SPF on the Return-Path will always pass with ActiveCampaign, but your reporting may show that it fails “alignment.”
 When this happens, the SPF/Return-Path domain is passing SPF, but it does not match the From Address domain.
 You also might see this in Google Postmaster Tools.
-However, this is not a problem unless you have set up DMARC.
+However, this is not a problem unless you have set up DMARC but not DKIM.
 See below for more information about alignment.

 Also known as: signed-by, d= domain.